garniergere/gMetapop/README.md

 •	Additional format examples can be seen <A HREF="https://github.com/gMetapop/gMetapop/tree/master/4-Format.Examples"> here</A>

 ## Help ##
-Various sources of Help are available
+Various sources of Help are available:

 •	Default parameter values proposed in the GUI and automatically loaded in the GUI when making a new param file.
 We chose them so that they were plausible in scenarios corresponding to non-extreme biological conditions.
 Therefore, users can keep those values as starting points for preliminary tests that focus on particular parameters, provided that they carefully checked if those are compatible with the organisms that they have in mind.

 •	Tooltips appear on screen that describe tabs and parameters within the GUI, when moving the “mouse” on the each sub-window/group-box part of the GUI in a Tab.
 Tooltips are small texts providing definitions and main use of the corresponding GUI options, for a rapid and intuitive appraisal of particular aspects of the modelled processes (see more explanations in Chapter 3 User Manual for each GUI option).

-•	Tutorials to reproduce simulation test series 1 to 10 are provided in Chapter 5 of the User Manual <A HREF="https://github.com/gMetapop/gMetapop/tree/master/3-User.Manual-ver.1.0.0"> here</A>.
+•	Step-by-step tutorials that explain how to reproduce simulations are provided in Chapter 5 of the <A HREF="https://github.com/gMetapop/gMetapop/tree/master/3-User.Manual-ver.1.0.0"> User Manual</A>.
 All files for each tutorial can also be downloaded from <A HREF="https://github.com/gMetapop/gMetapop/tree/master/5-Tutorials"> here</A>:
 See the corresponding *param* .xml files to load into the GUI, the configuration file "conf.txt" and type of result file "type.txt" for launching simulations, and various types of results files depending on the scenarios simulated.
 Some of these *param* files might be better starting points than default parameters in some cases.

 •	More explanations can be found in the User Manual on different GUI features and processes modelled in gMetapop_CORE (Chapter 3), on all input and output files (Chapter 4), and on detailed step by step procedure for building param configuration files (Chapter 5).

 •	Finally, an <A HREF="https://github.com/gMetapop/gMetapop/tree/master/6-Trouble.Shooting"> online appendix</A> provides more help on possible errors, with error messages being listed and described.

 ## How to cite gMetapop? ##